 Lower interest rates

-Consumer discount - 0.25% of interest rate discount for prior Wells Fargo student loans or for a well qualifies Fargo consumer checking account.
+Consumer discount - 0.25% of interest rate discount for prior Wells Fargo student loans or a well qualifies Fargo consumer checking account.

 Auto payment discount - 0.25% interest reduction is entered in auto payments.

-Portfolio relationship - 0.50% of interest rate is reduced if you have a portfolio in Wells Fargo.
+Portfolio relationship - 0.50% of the interest rate is reduced if you have a portfolio in Wells Fargo.